donovinlewis/donovinlewis.github.io/index.md

 </center>

 ___
 I'm Donovin Lewis, an electrical engineering Ph.D. student mentored by Professor Dan Ionel at the University of Kentucky's <a href ="http://sparklab.engr.uky.edu/">SPARK Lab</a>.
-My research focuses on electric components and systems for transportation electrification.
+As an NSF Graduate Research Fellow, My research focuses on electric components and systems for transportation electrification.

 Information about related projects and media can be found below: